Chocolate and Vanilla Yule Log

 - Stop whipping.
-Using second listed 2/3 cup of flour, sprinkle about a third of flour onto mixture and using a rubber spatula fold delicately together.
-When nearly combined add remaining flour and combine.
+Using a rubber spatula, fold 1/3 of flour/cocoa mixture delicately into whipped ingredients.
+When nearly combined add remaining flour/cocoa mixture and combine.

 - In a clean bowl, whip together egg whites and second listed sugar to soft peaks.
 Fold into above using a spatula.

-- Spread mixture using a metal cake spatula onto prepared pan and place in oven for about 10-11 minutes.
-Cake is done when it slightly shrinks away from edges and or cake bounces back when lightly pressed with a finger.
+- Using a metal cake spatula, spread mixture onto prepared pan and place in oven for about 10-11 minutes.
+Cake is done when it slightly shrinks away from edges and or bounces back when lightly pressed with a finger.

 - Flip cake upside down onto a sheet of parchment or kitchen towel, leaving the jelly roll pan on top of it.

 - In a saucepan bring sugar and water to a full boil.
 Pour in a cold bowl and place in freezer until completely cold.
 Add liquor or juice; set aside.